 We would end up with a very long query that returns A LOT of data.

-The best-case scenario would be that you started out with a small number of owners that increased slowly over time so you can notice the slow decline in performance.
+The best-case scenario would be that you started with a small number of owners that increased slowly over time so you can notice the slow decline in performance.
 Other scenarios are far less benign for your application and machines (imagine hosting it in the cloud and not having proper caching in place).

 So, having that in mind, let’s modify this method to support paging.